Nomad-Media/samples-js/movies/movie-groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Shares a content group.](ref:sharecontentgroup)
+> For more information about the API call used got to [Share Content Group](https://developer.nomad-cms.com/docs/share-content-group)

 ## Stop Sharing Movie Group with User